How to become an Uber driver or deliverer

 - Flexible hours that can fit around studying and social life

 - Relaxing job if you enjoy driving

-- Need to do your own taxes
+- You need to do your own taxes.

 - Passenger ratings can't guarantee that they won't get in drunk and throw up in your car.